dart-archive/www.dartlang.org/src/site/docs/tutorials/custom-elements/index.markdown

 the HTML code that defines the &lt;x-converter&gt; tag, and the Dart code that implements the behavior.

-##Instantiating a custom element
+##Connecting the files

-The embedded app below contains three x-converter elements, each configured with different labels and a different ratio.
+The embedded app just below contains three x-converter elements, each configured with different labels and a different ratio.